KPFA

 played that cart [recorded tape cartridge] a thousand

 times.
-Intro to "Coffee Break".
-His other
+Intro to 'Coffee Break'.
+His other greatest hit

-KBLL except for Sign On and Sign Off.
-They never changed
+tape in the history of KBLL except for Sign On and Sign

-those three.
-The only way they'd be retired is if the
+Off.
+They never changed those three.
+The only way they'd

-machine ate them."
+be retired is if the machine ate them."

 |